tuangatech/MLOps-Projects/MLFlow-FastAPI-Fargate/README.md

 INFO: 10.0.1.140:37784 - "GET /.aws/credentials HTTP/1.1" 404 Not Found
 INFO: 10.0.1.140:37784 - "GET /docker-compose.yml HTTP/1.1" 404 Not Found
 ```
-Security best practices that can apply:
-- Place ECS tasks and ALB in private subnets (not publicly routable) to reduce exposure to external threats. as we want to make the API externally accessible, we must assign the ALB a public IP while The ECS tasks must remain completely private.
-Since private subnets don’t have direct internet access to pull models from S3 or download packages, we need to configure a NAT Gateway in a public subnet.
+These are classic signs of bots and scanners searching for exposed assets, misconfigured files, and environment secrets—everything from .git folders to docker-compose.yml and AWS credentials.

+**Secure Your Deployment**

+To secure your application without sacrificing availability, follow these security best practices:
+- The ALB must sit in a public subnet to expose APIs externally but the ECS tasks (running the model) should always stay in private subnets to prevent direct access.
+Since private subnets lack direct internet access, we can use a NAT Gateway (in a public subnet) so ECS tasks can still reach S3 or pull packages.
-- Restrict ALB Inbound and Outbound Traffic.
+- Restrict ALB inbound and outbound traffic.
 - Deploy AWS Web Application Firewall (WAF) in front of the ALB to filter by IP range or country.

+If we put our application online, it will get scanned immediately.
+Don't assume your app is safe by default, secure your infra from day 1.